gundurraga/TextAnalysis-API/README.md

 ## Acknowledgments

-- FastAPI for the excellent API framework
+- FastAPI for the API framework
 - Hugging Face for transformer models
 - spaCy for NLP tools
-- Gensim for topic modeling